 Fertilizers, both liquid and solid, may have fantastic results.
-However, fertiliser spikes should not be used since they may cause overfertilization problems.
+However, fertilizer spikes should not be used since they may cause overfertilization problems.

-Whatever sort of fertiliser you use, make sure to dilute it.
+Whatever sort of fertilizer you use, make sure to dilute it.
 It’s better to under-fertilize than to over-fertilize your plants.

-Use a general-purpose fertiliser throughout the summer and spring.
+Use a general-purpose fertilizer throughout the summer and spring.
 During the slower-growing winter season, you can reduce this to one feed every month.